gersilva96/react-nextjs-boilerplate/README.md

 VSCode plugin: [here](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint).

-## Prettier
+### Prettier

 It's an opinionated code formatter used for making the code prettier.
-Also, this way all the developers will be following the same style guides.
+Also, by this way all the developers will be following the same style guides.
 It's configured in the .prettierrc file.
 You can read how to configure it [here](https://prettier.io/docs/en/configuration.html).

 It's recommended to set "formatOnSave" to True in your Code Editor to make this step easier.